Tamagotchi: Gameplay

 Pets have a Hunger meter, Happy meter and a Training meter to determine how healthy and well-behaved the pet is.
 There is also an age and weight check function for the current age and weight of the pet.
 Filling up the Hunger meter can be achieved by feeding the pet a meal (usually a loaf of bread or hamburger) or a snack (usually a piece of candy or cake).
-Filling up the Happy meter can be achieved by playing mini-games with the pet or by feeding it a snack (there are no limits to this, but there are limits to how many meals can be fed).
+Filling up the Happy meter can be achieved by playing mini-games with the pet or by feeding it a snack (there are no limits to this, at the cost of weight, but there are limits to how many meals can be fed).
 Mini-games usually vary between versions.
-The Training meter (formerly called Discipline in earlier releases) can be filled by pressing the "scold" option when a pet calls for attention despite neither its hunger or happy meter being empty, calls for attention but refuses to play or be fed a meal and in later models, sending a prank gift to a friend.
-Later models added a "praise" option for when the pet sulks or performs a good deed.
+The Training meter (formerly called Discipline in earlier releases) can be filled by pressing the "scold" (later called "Timeout" and "Praise" on the Tamagotchi connection.) option when a pet calls for attention despite neither its hunger or happy meter being empty, calls for attention but refuses to play or be fed a meal and in later models, sending a prank gift to a friend.
 The pet will leave droppings around the screen from time to time and can become sick if they are not cleaned up.
 Before the pet goes to the bathroom, it will make a face and "stink" lines will appear around it.
-If the player activates the toilet icon during this animation, but before the pet has gone to the bathroom, the pet will use a toilet instead.
-When done repeatedly, the pet can be potty trained.
+If the player activates the toilet icon during this animation, before the pet has gone to the bathroom, the pet will use a toilet instead.
+When done repeatedly, the pet can be potty trained, and will use the toilet on its own.